rafalbodanka/todo_app/README.md

    npm install
    ```

 4. Create a .env file in the backend folder and specify the necessary environment variables.
-You can use the .env.example file as a template.
 Look at [Configuration](#configuration) for more details.

 5. Start the backend server by running the following command: